 Do you think that only others have rights?

-Do you feel you have to apologise for being yourself?
+Do you feel you have to apologize for being yourself?

 Do you think that you don't need boundaries?

 If you answered "yes" to any of the questions you may benefit from working to strengthen your boundaries.
 Boundaries are everywhere and if you want to improve them it may seem like an overwhelming task.

 By organizing boundaries in 5 different categories you can have some sense of control over them.
 If you focus on one category at a time you may identify your strengths and weaknesses.
 As a general rule make a conscious effort to communicate with clarity and self-assurance.

 The 5 different boundary types include:

 Boundaries can be violated by yourself or others.
 When YOU are the one who has violated your boundaries you may have difficulty trusting yourself.
 You violate your boundaries when you break your promises and hurt yourself.

 Here are some examples of YOU violating your boundaries:

 binge drinking cutting unprotected sex